National Constituent Assembly (France): Structure in summer 1789

-For a list of presidents of the National Constituent Assembly, see List of presidents of the National Assembly of France.

-For a partial list of members of the National Constituent Assembly, see Alphabetical list of members of the National Constituent Assembly of 1789.

 Restoration of king

 In the summer of 1791, the National Constituent Assembly decided that the king needed to be restored to the throne if he accepted the constitution.
 The decision was made after the king's failed flight to Varennes.
 That decision enraged many Parisians into protesting, and one major protest devolved into the Champ de Mars Massacre, with 12 to 50 people killed by the National Guard.

 Dissolution

 After surviving the vicissitudes of a revolutionary two years, the National Constituent Assembly dissolved itself on 30 September 1791.
 The following day, the Constitution of 1791 went into effect, which granted power to the Legislative Assembly.